How to Apply for an EIN

 Apply By FAX

-Taxpayers can FAX the completed Form SS-4 (PDF) application to their state FAX number (see Where to File - Business Forms and Filing Addresses), after ensuring that the Form SS-4 contains all of the required information.
+Taxpayers can FAX the completed Form SS-4 (PDF) application to their state FAX number (see Where to File Your Taxes (for Form SS-4)), after ensuring that the Form SS-4 contains all of the required information.
 If it is determined that the entity needs a new EIN, one will be assigned using the appropriate procedures for the entity type.
 If the taxpayer's fax number is provided, a fax will be sent back with the EIN within four (4) business days.

 Apply By Mail